List of medical wikis

 This is a list of medical wikis, collaboratively-editable websites that focus on medical information.
-Many of the most popular medical wikis take the form of encyclopedias, with a separate article for each medical term.
-Some of these websites, such as WikiDoc and Radiopaedia, are editable by anyone, while others, such as Ganfyd, restrict editing access to professionals.
+Many medical wikis are encyclopedias, with a separate article for each medical term.
+Some of these websites are editable by anyone, while others restrict editing access to professionals.
 The majority of them have content available only in English.

 The largest and most popular general encyclopedia, Wikipedia, also hosts a significant amount of health and medical information.